The hotel guest of 2020: 5 of the biggest trends to watch

 Social media will have a bigger part to play in creating a consistent guest experience.
 Accommodation providers need to consider their social accounts as a two-way street.
 They’re not just a place for sales pitches, but for genuine connection and engagement with your audience.
 Your social presence should be an extension of the experience guests have when they stay with you.
 How can you use it to highlight the things – and the people – that make your place so unique?

 Not surprisingly, technology has a huge part to play in shaping traveller trends for 2020.
 But equally, sustainability and ethical practices will be influencing guest decision making.
 Is your business ready to embrace these trends?
 Implementing the right hotel property management system could be the best first step.
-Sign up for a free 14-day trial, and see how Preno could help.
+Sign up for a free trial, and see how Preno could help.